 Another set of contradictory emotions that red creates is love and danger.
 “Red” holidays like Christmas and Valentine’s Day are often associated with warmth, love, and giving.
 Red is generally a “warm” color.
 Outside of this holiday context, however, red can be associated with the alarm, hazard, blood, and danger.
 Ironically, red is symbolic of the nearness of life as well as the potential loss of life.
 There are more connections and contradictions that can be made, but the point is obvious: know your audience when using red and make sure the message is clear.

 As opposed to blue, which is an appetite suppressant, red is an appetite stimulant, especially with yellow.
-If you think about the fast food industry, you will quickly realize that dozens of restaurants utilize red: Wendy’s, McDonald's, Burger King, Denny’s, Sonic, KFC, Arby’s… you get the idea.
+That's why fast-food restaurants have been designing with the color red for years.
+If you think about the fast-food industry, you will quickly realize that dozens of restaurants utilize red: Wendy’s, McDonald's, Burger King, Denny’s, Sonic, KFC, Arby’s… you get the idea.
 The idea behind this color usage is that it is attention-grabbing and associated with speed and quickness.
 Furthermore, red makes sense when used in signage because it is easy to see from far away, unlike blue that might get lost against the sky.

 Whereas McDonald’s is not somewhere where you typically want to stay, it appears as though their website is.
 Any McDonald’s franchise is plastered with red and yellow.
 The “Golden Arches” have become an American landmark for some.
 However, visit their website, and you will quickly notice a minimal amount of these agitating colors, but come to find much black and teal, because they want you to remain on their site.